 The Department of Fisheries and Wildlife requires an annual review of each graduate student's progress towards completion of their graduate degree.
-The assessment was created in response to suggestions from graduate students to create a written record of both their academic progress and of their committee's approval of their actions.
+The assessment was created in response to suggestions from graduate students to create a written record of both their academic progress and of their committee's approval of their actions, and this aligns with requirements from the Graduate School related to Awards.
 It is the responsibility of the Major Professor to clearly explain this process to the student, including the right of the student to submit independent comments to the Department Head.
 Students who have not yet formed their graduate committee should conduct this review with just their Major Professor but should address the timeline for graduate committee formation in the review.

 The objectives of the annual review are to: (1) provide students and faculty with feedback on the student's progress towards a graduate degree; (2) identify students who may need additional assistance; and (3) when appropriate, provide a framework for the student and their Major Professor to develop a specific plan of action to facilitate degree completion.
 In general, the assessment is designed to facilitate positive communication between the student and their committee and to maintain a high-quality graduate education program within the department.
 The student is responsible for initiating and completing the assessment, while the Departmental Graduate Committee has oversight responsibilities and ensures that assessments are completed in a timely manner.